marmelab/react-admin/docs/AutocompleteInput.md

 `<AutocompleteInput>` will render the custom option element inside a [`<RecordContext>`](./useRecordContext.md), using the related choice as the `record` prop.
 You can use Field components there.

-However, as the underlying MUI `<Autocomplete>` component requires that the current selection is a string, you must also pass a function as the `inputText` prop.
+However, as the underlying Material UI `<Autocomplete>` component requires that the current selection is a string, you must also pass a function as the `inputText` prop.
 This function should return a text representation of the current selection.
 You should also pass a `matchSuggestion` function to filter the choices based on the current selection.

 ```jsx
 const choices = [